College Planning Checklist

 - Take PSAT 8/9

-- Review PSAT 8/9 results with your parents and school counselor
+- Review PSAT 8/9 results with your parents and freshman counselor

 - Think about your reason for attending college